AhmedALSaeed0/CI-CD/README.md

 ## Testing and Validation
 1. Push a change to the develop branch and verify Jenkins triggers a build.
 2. Check the Jenkins dashboard for build status and output.

----

-Feel free to adjust the formatting or add any additional information as needed.